mocdaniel/docker-cqpweb/README.md

 This Readme is meant to provide a short overview over its configuration as well as installation process and known _"gotchas"_.

+## Changelog
+For the latest changes please take a look at the [Changelog](https://github.com/mocdaniel/docker-cqpweb/tree/master/docs/CHANGELOG.md).
 ## Features
 This container features a full stack of CQPweb and its surroundings, including
 * CQPweb